alexrudnick/dissertation/BURNDOWN.md

       table for that tag set?
 What tag set is it even?
         * DONE these seem really close to the universal POS tags anyway.
 If there's no conversion table written down, we can just make one ourselves.
-    * Alternatively, the POS tags are generated during the initial "annotated" file generation, so maybe we could do it in a similar way?
+    * SKIP Alternatively, the POS tags are generated during the initial "annotated" file generation, so maybe we could do it in a similar way?
-      * Find out what the "parsed" format looks like for FreeLing.
+      * SKIP Find out what the "parsed" format looks like for FreeLing.
   * add word2vec features
     * what window to use?
     * DONE how best to combine vectors for different words: addition seems to